 Above Xpectations – Attitude

-AX Track athletes come from all walks of life, though many come from poor, single parent families with at least one incarcerated parent and live in violent inner-city neighborhoods, rife with drug-dealing, crime and gang activity.
+AX Track athletes come from all walks of life, though many come from poor, single parent families with at least one incarcerated parent and live in violent inner-city neighborhoods in Delaware, rife with drug-dealing, crime and gang activity.
 Given these difficult life circumstances, often our greatest challenge is in helping our athletes develop a positive and productive approach to both their sport and their academics.
 Once this can be achieved, the chances of success, both on and off the field, are greatly improved.

 Developing a positive overall attitude within our athletes is accomplished by enabling the participants to feel as though they are part of a larger family and by providing a safe, communal environment to grow and develop as future award winning athletes and leaders.
 A significant factor in our ability to accomplish this goal is through our superior coaching and support staff.
 At AX Track, the team’s male coaches often play the role of surrogate fathers, keeping tabs on the kids about their grades and behavior; acting as liaisons with their schools and college coaches, recruiters and admission staff, helping prepare them for their SATs, to apply for scholarships and to colleges – even helping them get settled during their first year or two in college and following up with them regularly to address and challenges they may face along the way.
 So, in addition to being great teachers, the coaches also act as informal case managers.